Open-Environmental-Science/awesome-open-hydrology/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Documentation looks great
 - [ ] Examples or Tutorials to follow
 - [ ] Tests and Travis CI running
+- [ ] Development status of the project is communicated

 <!-- For Datasets, Cheatsheets and Publications -->
 - [ ] Easily Accessible